BAMresearch/LebeDigital/lebedigital/raw_data_processing/mixture/readme.md

 # The first script: mixture_metadata_extraction.py

 This script was the first one and is designed for the raw data we have ("..\usecases\MinimumWorkingExample\Data\Mischungen").
 This raw data contains only one type of cement and up to two additions.
+We don't use the resulting metadata-yaml-file at the moment for any ontology.

 # The second script: mixdesign_metadata_extraction.py